-ii.
-The total overseas investment should not exceed 400% of the owned funds of the CIC.

-iii.
-The total overseas investment in financial sector should not exceed 200% of its owned funds;

-iv.
-Investment in financial sector shall be only in regulated entities abroad.
+- The total overseas investment should not exceed 400% of the owned funds of ii. the CIC. - iii.
+The total overseas investment in financial sector should not exceed 200% of its owned funds. - Investment in financial sector shall be only in regulated entities abroad. İ۷. - Entities set up abroad or acquired abroad shall be treated as wholly owned ٧.

+&lt;sup>6CICs as defined in para 2(b) of the circular DNBS (PD) CC.No.
+206/03.10.001/2010-11 January 5, 2011 titled Regulatory Framework for Core Investment Companies

+Financial sector for this purpose would mean a sector/ service regulated by a Financial Sector Regulator.

-v.
-Entities set up abroad or acquired abroad shall be treated as wholly owned subsidiaries (WOS) /joint ventures (JV) abroad;
+- subsidiaries (WOS) /joint ventures (JV) abroad. - vi.

-vi.
 Overseas investments by a CIC in financial /non-financial sector would be restricted to its financial commitment.
-However with regard to issuing guarantees / Letter of Comfort in this regard the following may be noted:

-a.
-The CIC can issue guarantees / letter of comfort to the overseas subsidiary engaged in non-financial activity;

-b.
-CICs must ensure that investments made overseas do not result in creation of complex structures.
+However with regard to issuing guarantees/Letter of Comfort in this regard the following may be noted: - (a) The CIC can issue guarantees / letter of comfort to the overseas subsidiary engaged in non-financial activity; - (b) CICs must ensure that investments made overseas do not result in creation of complex structures.
 In case the structure overseas requires a Non-Operating Holding Company, there should not be more than two tiers in the structure.
-CICs having more than one non-operating holding company in existence, in their investment structure, shall report the same to the Reserve Bank for a review.

-d.
-CICs shall comply with the regulations issued under FEMA, 1999 from time to time;

-e.
-An annual certificate from statutory auditors shall be submitted by the CIC to the Regional Office of DNBS where it is registered, certifying that it has fully complied with all the conditions stipulated under these Guidelines for overseas investment.
-The certificate as on end March every year shall be submitted by April 30 each year;

-f.
-A quarterly return in the enclosed format as given in Annex shall be submitted by the CIC to the Regional Office of DNBS and also Department of Statistics and Information Management (DSIM), RBI within 15 days of the close of the quarter.

-g.
-If any serious adverse features come to the notice of the Bank, the permission granted shall be withdrawn.
+CICs having more than one non-operating holding company in existence, in their investment structure, shall report the same to the RBI for a review. - (c) CICs shall comply with the regulations issued under FEMA, 1999 from time to time: - (d) An annual certificate from statutory auditors shall be submitted by the CIC to the Regional Office of DNBS where it is registered, certifying that it has fully complied with all the conditions stipulated under these Guidelines for overseas investment.
+The certificate as on end March every year shall be submitted by April 30 each year; - (e) A quarterly return in the enclosed format as given in Annex shall be submitted by the CIC to the Regional Office of DNBS and also Department of Statistics and Information Management (DSIM), RBI within 15 days of the close of the quarter. - (f) If any serious adverse features come to the notice of the Bank, the permission granted shall be withdrawn.
 All approvals for investment abroad shall be subject to this condition.

-&lt;sup>10 Under FEMA, "Joint Venture" means a foreign entity formed, registered or incorporated in accordance with the laws and regulations of the host country in which the Indian party makes a direct investment.
-"WOS" means a foreign entity formed, registered or incorporated in accordance with the laws and regulations of the host country, whose entire capital is held by the Indian party.

-&lt;sup>11 Financial commitment" means the amount of direct investment by way of contribution to equity and loan and fifty percent of the amount of guarantees issued by an Indian party to or on behalf of its overseas JV/WOS.

-14-5.
-Specific Conditions.
+17.5 Specific Conditions

-i.
-Opening of Branches
+(i) Opening of Branches

 As CICs are non-operating entities, they will not, in the normal course, be allowed to open branches overseas.
-CICs which have already set up branch(es) abroad for undertaking investment business should approach RBI within 3 months from the date of these Directions for a review.
+CICs which had already set up branch(es) abroad for undertaking investment business were advised to approach RBI within 3 months from the date of these Directions for a review.

-ii.
-Opening of WOS/JV Abroad by CICs
+(ii) Opening of WOS/JV Abroad by CICs